cgoncalves/cumulus_topology_converter/documentation/README.md

 *Note: When using Ubuntu1604 with the libvirt provider, an image that was natively built for libvirt must be used like yk0/ubuntu-xenial otherwise the machine will fail to boot.
 See https://github.com/vagrant-libvirt/vagrant-libvirt/issues/607 , https://github.com/vagrant-libvirt/vagrant-libvirt/issues/609

-*Note: to learn how to mutate a box that was built for the virtualbox provider to use the libvirt provider check out this [community post](https://community.cumulusnetworks.com/cumulus/topics/converting-cumulus-vx-virtualbox-vagrant-box-gt-libvirt-vagrant-box).
+*Note: Mutation is the process of converting an image which was written for use with one hypervisor to run under another hypervisor, to learn how to mutate a box that was built for the virtualbox provider to use the libvirt provider check out this [community post](https://community.cumulusnetworks.com/cumulus/topics/converting-cumulus-vx-virtualbox-vagrant-box-gt-libvirt-vagrant-box).

 ###Supported Attributes
 Note: This list cannot be exhaustive because users can define new [passthrough attributes](#passthrough-attributes) and use them with custom templates.
 These are simply the attributes that the default template (Vagrantfile.j2) has support for.